-In September for the Mid-Autumn Festival holiday (中秋節), my daughter was making pretend mooncakes, a popular Chinese dessert, with homemade play dough almost every day!
+Ever since the Mid-Autumn Festival (中秋節), my daughter has been making pretend moon cakes, a popular Chinese dessert, with homemade play dough almost every day!
 To indulge her mooncake obsession, we reviewed the moon phases with play dough mooncakes!

 Exploring moon phases on evening walks